 - We do not collect your Social Security number, Driver’s License number, or Passport number.

 - We collect your IP address automatically when you use our Websites and Services.
 We may use this information to identify you, gauge online activity on our website, measure the effectiveness of online services, applications, and tools, and serve targeted advertisements based on your online activities.

 - We collect your Device ID automatically when you use our Websites and Services.
 We use this information to monitor your use and the effectiveness of our Services, to identify you, and to provide you with targeted information and offers.

 - Protected Classifications: We collect your religious affiliation in order to provide services to you.
-We do not collect your age, gender, race, ethnic origin, or sexual orientation.

 - Commercial Information: When you engage in transactions with us, we create records of goods or services purchased or considered, as well as your purchasing or consuming histories or tendencies.

 - Biometric Information: We do not collect information about your physiological, biological, and behavioural characteristics.